bigbluebutton/bbb-install/README.md

 wget -qO- https://ubuntu.bigbluebutton.org/bbb-install.sh | bash -s -- -v xenial-220-beta -s bbb.example.com -e info@example.com -g
 ~~~

-Once Greenlight is installed, accessing the FQDN of the server, such as `https://bbb.example.com/`, automatically opens Greenlight.
-You can also configure GreenLight to use [OAuth2 authentication](http://docs.bigbluebutton.org/install/greenlight-v2.html#configuring-greenlight-20).
+Once Greenlight is installed, it redirects the default home page to Greenlight.
+You can also configure GreenLight to use [OAuth2 authentication](http://docs.bigbluebutton.org/greenlight/gl-customize.html).

 To launch Greenlight, simply the URL of your server, such as `https://bbb.example.com/`.
 You should see the Greenlight landing page.